alexgaas/search3/README.md

 _Note 2: Bayesian Bandit strategy explanation and exploration results are presented in `Explanation` and `Results` sections accordingly._

+Also, there is alternative implementation of strategy with _Golang_ (built by me) could be found here: https://github.com/alexgaas/explore.
+That strategy uses simple fast hashing for randomization (faster than normal distribution) what gives you more effective and predictable exploration mode results but requires setup active threshold to use constantly winning approach in the production systems.
+Normal distribution naturally can give a reliable estimate of their own uncertainty and do not need any active threshold counters.

 ## Explanation
 Score evaluation implementation is located in the package `src/main/java/org/alexgaas/estimate`: